Second Battle of the Aisne: Analysis

-The offensive advanced the front line by 6–7 km on the front of the Sixth Army, which took 5,300 prisoners and a large amount of equipment.
+In 2005, Robert Doughty wrote that the offensive advanced the front line by 6–7 km on the front of the Sixth Army, which took 5,300 prisoners and a large amount of equipment.
 The operation had been planned as a decisive blow against the Germans; by 20 April it was clear that the strategic intent of the offensive had not been achieved and by 25 April most of the fighting had ended.
 Casualties had reached 20 per cent in the French armies by 10 May and some divisions suffered more than 60 per cent casualties.
 On 3 May, the French 2nd Division refused orders, similar refusals and mutiny spread through the armies; the Nivelle Offensive was abandoned in confusion on 9 May.
 The politicians and public were stunned by the chain of events and on 16 May, Nivelle was sacked and moved to North Africa.
 He was replaced by the considerably more cautious Pétain with Foch as chief of the General Staff, who adopted a strategy of "healing and defence" to avoid casualties and to restore morale.
 Pétain had 40 to 62 mutineers shot as examples and introduced reforms to improve the welfare of French troops, which did much to restore morale.

 The operations in Champagne on 20 May ended the Nivelle Offensive; most of the Chemin-des-Dames plateau, particularly the east end, which dominated the plain north of the Aisne had been captured.
 Bois-des-Buttes, Ville-aux-Bois, Bois-des-Boches and the German first and second positions from there to the Aisne had also been captured.
 South of the river, the Fifth and Tenth armies on the plain near Loivre, had managed to advance west of the Brimont Heights.
 East of Reims the Fourth Army had captured most of the Moronvilliers massif and Auberive, then advanced along the Suippe, which provided good jumping-off positions for a new offensive.
 The cost of the Nivelle Offensive in casualties and loss of morale were great but German losses were also high and the tactical success of the French, in capturing elaborately fortified positions and defeating counter-attacks, reduced German morale.
-The Germans had been forced out of three of the most elaborately fortified positions on the Western Front and failed to recapture them.
+The Germans had been forced out of the most elaborately fortified positions on the Western Front and failed to recapture them.
 Vimy Ridge, the Scarpe Heights, the caverns, spurs and plateau of the Chemin des Dames and the Moronvilliers massif had been occupied for more than two years, carefully surveyed by German engineers and fortified to make them impregnable.
 In six weeks all were lost and the Germans were left clinging to the eastern or northern edges of the ridges of the summits.